jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 ### The pinmap

-This is the connection between the MCU (ESP32/ATmega/SAMD) and the LoRa radio (SX1276/SX1262).
+This is the connection between your microcontroller (ESP32, ATmega, SAMD etc.) and the radio (SX1276, SX1262, LR1110 etc.).

-Prebuilt modules are easy - we can detect the board and setup the pinmap for you.
-These boards are:

-* TTGO_LoRa32
-* TTGO_LoRa32_V1
-* TTGO_LORA32_V2
-* TTGO_LORA32_v21NEW
-* HELTEC_WIFI_LORA_32
-* HELTEC_WIFI_LORA_32_V2
-* HELTEC_WIFI_LORA_32_V3
-* HELTEC_WIRELESS_STICK
-* HELTEC_WIRELESS_STICK_V3
-* HELTEC_WIRELESS_STICK_LITE
-* HELTEC_WIRELESS_STICK_LITE_V3

-If you have a TTGO T-Beam, you must choose the correct radio from the Board Revision sub-menu found under the main Tools menu.

-* TBEAM_USE_RADIO_SX1262
-* TBEAM_USE_RADIO_SX1276

-Auto-setup for the Adafruit Feather M0 with RFM95 is included but you must solder a wire or use a jumper to link from pin 6 to io1: https://learn.adafruit.com/the-things-network-for-feather/arduino-wiring

-If you have a module that's not on this list, please go to the "Pinmap How-To" below.
+You have to select the correct module and set the correct pins.

+Pin maps for commonly used radio modules are kept in a separate library, called RadioBoards: https://github.com/radiolib-org/RadioBoards

+It can automatically detect your microcontroller platform and radio, and configure things for you.
+If you have a board that is not supported by RadioBoards, feel free to suggest it in the RadioBoards issues, or better yet - open a pull request there!

 ## Observations on the main sketch